anilreddyperugu1/anilreddyperugu1/README.md

 * 🐍 Proficient in Python/ AI/ML Development.
 * 📚 Currently diving deep into Advanced ANI Workflows and AGI.
 * 🌐 Visit my [Github Portfolio](https://github.com/anilreddyperugu1?tab=repositories) to explore my projects.
 * 📧 Reach me via [Email](peruguanilreddy6@gmail.com) or connect on [Linkedin](https://www.linkedin.com/in/anil-reddy-perugu-aa8a0a36b/).
+* 📍 Based in Hyderabad, India.
-* 📍 Feel free to reachout for collaborations and queries.
+* 🚀 Feel free to reachout for collaborations and queries.

 ---

 <div align='center'>